kidult00/2016.Fab.note/FinalProject/project.md

 ![](http://7xjpra.com1.z0.glb.clouddn.com/projectsketch.jpeg)

 ### Plan
+The final project deadline is 6.22.
+I began to prepare my final project from 6.8.
 Like everyweek, I felt time presure.

+I devided my work into 4 parts: design, coding, housing and testing.
+When I began, I only have some sketches of the idea, so I need to complete the project in about 10 days.

 To use my spare time wisely, I made a project schedule to help myself concentrate on key tasks:

 Task| Schedule | Outcome
 --- | --- | ---